washiemorey/POWER-BI-PROJECTS/README.md

 #### Slow Selling Products :
 To understand which products are bought least by customers in this Retail.

+The PowerBi Dashboard for this project is loaded above as  Retail_X_Sales_Visualisations.
+Download.

 <img src="https://github.com/washiemorey/POWER-BI-PROJECTS/blob/main/Retail%20X%20sales.jpg" alt="Dashboard Preview" width="600"/>

 # PROJECT 2(DATA PROFESSIONAL SURVEY)